 To set the workflow preferences, do the following:

-- On the top ribbon, click Preferences
+- On the app header, click My preferences .

 The Preferences window appears.

 - To set the default points of interest data source, expand the General section and click Settings.
-In the Points of Interest data source section, use the Select data source drop-down menu to choose a points of interest data source.
+In the Points of interest data source section, use the Select data source drop-down menu to choose a points of interest data source.

 - Expand the Maps section, expand the Create maps section, and click Points of interest search.